kevinsuh/toki/README.md

 ## Running on Production
 To run our production server, Toki uses [pm2](https://github.com/Unitech/pm2), which is a production process manager for Node.js applications with a built-in load balancer.

-We can use the NPM script `npm run nprepare-production` to run sequelize migrate and a reset of pm2 server.
+We can use the NPM script `npm run prepare-production` to run a sequelize migrate and reset of our pm2 server.
 There may be occasions where you want to `npm update` on remote too, if one of our primary libraries goes through a massive update (will happen to botkit, wit, botkit-kit-middleware, etc.).

-Common commands:
+**Common commands:**
 ```
 git pull origin master
 npm run prepare-production